martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

         } else ...
 ```
 You can look at this approach of evaluating binary operator combinations
-as a *compilation* step performed on-the-fly: A binary operator combination is
+as a *compilation* step performed on the fly: A binary operator combination is
 evaluated by "compiling" it into a binary operator instruction that is stored in
 the continuation, behind the operand expressions.
 Another way to look at it is
-that the given expression is translated on-the-fly into postfix notation.
+that the given expression is translated on the fly into postfix notation.

 In this post, we use `parse_and_evaluate` functions that look like the corresponding
 functions in the previous post, but that use the `evaluate` functions of this post.